 Life throws so many hits we may be tempted to “Get Hard.”

-Yet I know so many amazing people who are, or look terribly tough, but have an amazingly tender core under the surface.
+Yet I know so many amazing people who are, or look terribly tough, but have an amazingly tender core.

 But “Get Soft”?